prakhar2451/DesignPatterns/src/notes.md

     - It may also be over-engineering for simpler cases where object construction is straightforward.

 12. **Could you compare the Builder Pattern with other patterns like the Prototype or Abstract Factory?**
     - Certainly!
-While the Builder Pattern focuses on step-by-step construction of a complex object, the Prototype Pattern is about creating new objects by copying an existing object.
+While the Builder Pattern focuses on step-by-step construction of a complex object,the Prototype Pattern is about creating new objects by copying an existing object.
     - The Abstract Factory Pattern is concerned with creating families of related or dependent objects.